 The artist’s vision of the Community Bridge Mural

-From the inception of the Community Bridge mural project, Cochran saw it as a way to build connections within the town of Frederick, Maryland, and to symbolize the greater connections between people on a larger scale.
+From the inception of the Community Bridge mural project, Cochran saw it as a way to build connections within the town of Frederick, Maryland, and to symbolize the more significant connections between people on a larger scale.

 The images and symbols he and his team incorporated into this amazing mural all represent various concepts of connectedness, from a hidden door to an angel peeking out from a circular stone window.

-The features of the highly detailed illusionist painting included in the Carroll Street Bridge appear so real they defy the senses.
-Visitors are tempted to reach out and touch these two-dimensional images — and birds often try to land on the painted-on fountain, already enjoyed by painted birds.
+The features of the highly detailed illusionist painting in the Carroll Street Bridge appear so natural they defy the senses.
+Visitors are tempted to reach out and touch these two-dimensional images, and birds often try to land on the painted-on fountain, which is already enjoyed by painted birds.